NonlinearOscillations/HarmonicBalance.jl/docs/src/examples/time_dependent.md

 The object `harmonic_eq` encodes Eq. \eqref{eq:harmeq}.

-We now wish to parse this input into [DifferentialEquations.jl](https://diffeq.sciml.ai/stable/) and use its powerful ODE solvers.
-The desired object here is `DifferentialEquations.ODEProblem`, which is then fed into `DifferentialEquations.solve`.
+We now wish to parse this input into [OrdinaryDiffEq.jl](https://diffeq.sciml.ai/stable/) and use its powerful ODE solvers.
+The desired object here is `OrdinaryDiffEq.ODEProblem`, which is then fed into `OrdinaryDiffEq.solve`.

 ## Evolving from an initial condition

 Given $\mathbf{u}(T_0)$, what is $\mathbf{u}(T)$ at future times?

-For constant parameters, a [`HarmonicEquation`](@ref HarmonicBalance.HarmonicEquation) object can be fed into the constructor of [`ODEProblem`](@ref HarmonicBalance.ODEProblem).
+For constant parameters, a [`HarmonicEquation`](@ref HarmonicBalance.HarmonicEquation) object can be fed into the constructor of [`ODEProblem`](@ref ODEProblem).
 The syntax is similar to DifferentialEquations.jl :
 ```julia
 using OrdinaryDiffEq
 x0 = [0.0; 0.] # initial condition